Things to do in Gdansk in the Main and Old Town

 It’s not a surprise that some top things to do in Gdansk, the city with over 1000 years’ history can be found in the streets.
 Although most of the Main and Old Town has been destroyed during the Second World War, the reconstructors did their job well.
 Taking a stroll along Dluga Street and then Dlugi Targ will give you the best opportunity to see the highlights of Gdansk.
 Turning left at Motlawa river, and then entering Mariacka Gate, you’ll get to the most beautiful street in Gdansk.
 But there is a lot more to see in smaller, less popular streets – explore it, enjoy it!
 If you need some hints on how to plan your walk, read our Gdansk in one day article.

 Second World War museum

 One of the top things to do in Gdansk is definitely to visit one of the city’s modern museums.
-If you happen to be in Gdansk on Tuesday, make sure you take advantage of free entrance to see the Second World War Museum.
+If you happen to be in Gdansk on Tuesday, make sure you take advantage of the free entrance to see the Second World War Museum.
 After all, you are in the city where the Second World War started.
 The new and modern exhibition should keep you busy for at least three hours.

 National Museum in Gdansk